 All prospective volunteers must complete an Orientation Training (OT).

-You can register for an OT session after you have completed the application, met with your local CRB Field Manager, and observed some CRB reviews.
+You can register for an OT session after you have completed the application, met with your local CRB Field Manager, and observed CRB reviews.

 If you would like more information about OT or volunteering for CRB, please contact the CRB Recruitment and Training Coordinator at tricia.m.swallow@ojd.state.or.us or 503-983-1308, or reach out to the CRB Trainer Team at CRBTrainer@ojd.state.or.us.